Systematic search for singularities in 3D Euler flows: Numerical results

-The energy spectra of the optimal initial conditions $\teta_{25}^N$ and of the corresponding terminal states $\u^N\left(25; \teta_{25}^N\right)$ are shown in figures \ref{fig:spectrum:resol:25}(a) and \ref{fig:spectrum:resol:25}(b) for different resolutions.
-These plots indicate that the computations are already well resolved with $N^3=512^3$.
-The time evolution of the width $\delta(t)$ of the analyticity strip and of the corresponding order $n(t)$ of the singularity are shown for $N^3=512^3, 1024^3$ in figures \ref{fig:strip:25}(a) and \ref{fig:strip:25}(b), respectively.
-In the first figure we see that $\delta(t)$ reveals a mild decrease only near the end of the time window $[0,25]$.
-These observations further confirm that the extreme Euler flows which correspond to the initial data $\teta_{25}$ obtained as local maximizers of Problem \ref{pb:H3} for $T = 25$ remain regular on the interval $[0, 25]$.
+The energy spectra of the optimal initial conditions $\teta_{25}^N$ and of the corresponding terminal states $\u^N\left(25; \teta_{25}^N\right)$ are shown in figures \ref{fig:spectrum:resol:25}(a) and \ref{fig:spectrum:resol:25}(b) for different resolutions. {These plots indicate that the computations are well resolved with $N^3=1024^3$}.
+The time evolution of the width $\delta(t)$ of the analyticity strip and of the corresponding order $n(t)$ of the singularity are shown for $N^3=512^3, 1024^3$ in figures \ref{fig:strip:25}(a) and \ref{fig:strip:25}(b), respectively. {When determining these parameters by minimizing \eqref{eq:chi} we use $k_> = \min \{k_0, \ \sup_{e(k,t) \geq 10^{-30}} k \}$, i.e., the spectrum was fitted up to the maximum wavenumbers unaffected by aliasing or to wavenumbers at which the magnitude of the Fourier coefficients would drop to the level of the machine precision.
+The fitting was also terminated whenever $\delta(t) \leq 0$.} {Besides aliasing errors, we use another criterion to gauge the reliability of our computation which is based on $\delta(t)$.
+Following \citep{bmonmu83, bb12}, we define a ``reliability time'' $\Trel$ using the condition

+and declare the numerical computation trustworthy for times $t \leq \Trel$, or in other words, as long as $\delta(t) \geq 2/k_0$.
+In figure \ref{fig:strip:25}(a) the reliability conditions \eqref{eq:Trel} for different resolutions are marked with horizontal lines.
+The reliability time increases as we increase the resolution and the figure shows that the simulation remains reliable throughout the entire time interval $[0, 25]$ when $N = 1024$, which is consistent with figure \ref{fig:spectrum:resol:25}(b).
+In figure \ref{fig:strip:25}(a), $\delta(t)$ reveals a mild decrease only near the end of the time window $[0,25]$.} These observations further confirm that the extreme Euler flows which correspond to the initial data $\teta_{25}$ obtained as local maximizers of Problem \ref{pb:H3} for $T = 25$ remain regular on the interval $[0, 25]$.